Glasshouse (song)

 "Glasshouse" is a 1975 R&B single by The Temptations.
 It was written by Motown songwriting team Charlemagne, which consisted of James Carmichael, Ronald Miller and Kathy Wakefield.
 The song appeared on the album A Song for You.
-It was the last top forty hit for The Temptations, going to number thirty-seven pop and number nine on the R&B charts.
+It was the last top forty hit for The Temptations, going to number thirty-seven on the Billboard Hot 100 and number nine on the R&B charts.
 "Glasshouse" also peaked in the top ten on the US Disco chart.

 Background

 All five Temptations alternate lead vocals, singing about how people who live in glasshouses "shouldn't throw no stones".